7 Amazing Things to do in Dingle with Kids

 The kids especially loved finding and following animal footprints in the sand.
 There’s a surprising number of animals who call these sand dunes home.
 If your kids love seashells and/or animals, be sure to wander over to the sand dunes and take a look.

-We arrived at 9:30am and parked in the small parking lot along the highway.
+We arrived at 9:30 am and parked in the small parking lot along the highway.
 There is another larger parking lot down below, but the biggest parking lot of all is on the beach.
 Yup – right on the beach.
 Cars are allowed to drive on the beach, which is kinda cool in some ways, but to be honest, we weren’t big fans of it.

-Where to Stay in the Dingle Peninsula with Kids
+Where to Stay in Dingle with Kids

 We stayed in a Triple Room with 1 double bed and 2 singles and found the room to be comfortable and quiet.
 They call themselves a “B&B”, but it’s really a hotel and breakfast isn’t always automatically included.
 That said, we did eat breakfast there both mornings and can confirm it’s very good.